code-xD/Sparsity-Invariant-CNNs/README.md

 # Sparsity-Invariant-CNNs
 This repository contains all the files for you to implement **Sparsity Invariant CNN**.
 In order to run this project you need to make a Google Drive folder to upload these files in order to work with Google Colab.
+Open `CNN_v_s_Sparse_CNN_Tf.ipynb
+` to run the program.

 ### How to Setup?